weaveworks-guides/weave-net-legacy/weave-ansible-haproxy-aws/README.md

 ## What has happened ##

-You firstly started Weave and WeaveDNS on each ec2 instance, which creates an overlay network between the hosts.
+You firstly started Weave and WeaveDNS on each EC2 instance, which creates an overlay network between the hosts.
-You then used weave to launch three docker containers on each ec2 instance running our simple php application, followed by launching HAProxy.
+You then used weave to launch three docker containers on each EC2 instance running our simple PHP application, followed by launching HAProxy.

 ## Connecting to your application ##